Stanisław Rolbieski: Biography

-Stanisław was born on November 11, 1873, in Broniszewice in the Pleszew county, south-east of Poznań, then in the German Empire.
+Stanisław was born on 11 November 1873 in Broniszewice, in the Pleszew county south-east of Poznań, then in the German Empire.
 His father was a civil servant, Piotr Aleksander "Rolbiecki": his name Rolbieski was distorted in the documents by the German authorities.
 His mother was Michalina née Lipkowski.

 He studied at the realschule in Bydgoszcz, where in 1896, he passed his secondary education leaving examination.
 During his school years, he was harried for belonging to the "Sokół" Gymnastic Society.

 After leaving the realschule, Rolbieski studied from 1896 to 1901 at the polytechnic of Charlottenburg then outside of Berlin.
 During this period he started working at the Reparaturbetrieb der östlichen Eisenbahn (Eastern Railway repair shop - today's PESA Bydgoszcz) and then for six months in a factory in the German Empire.

-In 1901, he graduated from the polytechnic with an engineer diploma.
+In 1901, he graduated from the polytechnic with an Engineer diploma.

-Afterwards, Stanisław moved to Berlin to work first in an electrotechnical factory of the AEG company before changing to the Deutsche Kabelwerke Aktiengesellschaft (A.G.).
+Afterwards, Stanisław moved to Berlin to first work in an electrotechnical factory of the AEG company before changing to the Deutsche Kabelwerke Aktiengesellschaft (A.G.).
 In this position, he carried out assembly work abroad: Spain, Norway, England, Russian Empire, Belgium and Kingdom of the Netherlands.
 In 1913, he directed the building of a branch factory in London.
 In the last years before the outbreak of World War I, he was the technical director of "Deutsche Kabelwerke A.G.".

 After the conflict and despite favorable working offers in Berlin, Rolbieski returned to Bydgoszcz in April 1919: he lived in the tenement at 96 Gdańska Street.

 He was decided to organize the booming economic life in the reborn Second Polish Republic.
 Arriving in the area while the Greater Poland uprising was raging, the locally ruling Supreme People's Council of the Netze District handed him over the management of the trade and industry sector.
 Hence he was in charge of the takeover of the Bydgoszcz industry from German hands.